George Sharswood School

 George W. Sharswood School is a K-8 school located in the Whitman neighborhood of Philadelphia, Pennsylvania.
 It is a part of the School District of Philadelphia.

 History

 The school building was designed by Henry deCourcy Richards and built in 1906–1908.
-It is a three-story, seven bay, brick building in the Colonial Revival-style.
+It is a three-story, seven-bay, brick building in the Colonial Revival-style.
 It features projecting end bays with entrances, a large stone cornice, and brick and stone parapet.
+George Sharswood was a member of the Pennsylvania House of Representatives, a Philadelphia city council member and a judge.
 The building was added to the National Register of Historic Places in 1988.

 In 2008 Jack Stollsteimer, a former U.S. attorney, and an area school safety advocate, criticized the school after the principal failed to report an assault of a student in a timely manner.
 As a result, the school district demanded more thorough reporting from its schools, and the rate of reported incidents sharply increased.

 Feeder patterns

 Neighborhoods assigned to Sharswood are also assigned to Furness High School.